Black Book Value Guide

 The Black Book Today

 Today, this data is gathered from over 60 auctions around the United States on a weekly basis.
 It produces valuation estimates for a broad range of vehicles from this data based on the car’s condition.
-You cannot find value estimation tools for your vehicle through the Black Book website, which makes it a bit different than the KBB site, though there are third-party sites out there that will provide such tools.
+You cannot find value estimation tools for your vehicle through the Black Book Cars website, which makes it a bit different than the KBB site, though there are third-party sites out there that will provide such tools.

 KBB vs. Black Book

 The Kelley Blue Book®, though it also uses auction data to a degree, is focused far more heavily on the private sale market.
 It’s a solid source for helping you determine what your car is worth on the open market if you were to sell it yourself.
-The Black Book is targeted more at dealers, in helping them determine what to offer for a car so that they can still sell it and make a profit.
+The Black Book value on cars is targeted more at dealers, in helping them determine what to offer for a car so that they can still sell it and make a profit.

 Call Friendly DCJR